PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 The *init* command: start a new project
 +++++++++++++++++++++++++++++++++++++++

-We start a project by creating a folder in our *home* directory, with the *mkdir* bash command (for "make directory")
+We start a project by creating a folder in our *home* directory, with the *mkdir* Bash command (for "make directory")

 .. note::
     The *home* directory corresponds to the directory that is reserved to the connected user.
 On Windows, it corresponds